babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 We will carry on series of control experiment for 2 stages addition, and find the most effective portion of coagulant allocation.
 Then we will compare with data generated from 1 stage experiment.

-Two-stage coagulant addition experiment should base on the data we generate with one stage addition experiment, the total amount coag addition can be the least dosage that achieve the effluent requirement, and then we add two more circulations for comparison, and vary the total amount, +-0.5 on the basis of the first trial.
+Two-stage coagulant addition experiment should base on the data we generate with one stage addition experiment, the total amount coag addition can be the least dosage which can achieve the effluent requirement, and then we add two more circulations for comparison, vary the total amount, +-0.5 on the basis of the first trial.
 During those weeks we conduct two stages addition, we won’t test the effect of humic acid on flocculation because the mechanism of this part should be similar between one and two stage.

 ## Results and Analysis
 Present an observation (results), then explain what happened (analysis).
 Each paragraph should focus on one aspect of your results.
 In that same paragraph, you should interpret that result.
 In other words, there should not be two distinct paragraphs, but instead one paragraph containing one result and the interpretation and analysis of this result.
 Here are some guiding questions for results and analysis:

-When describing your results, present your data, using the guidelines below:
-* What happened?
-What did you find?
-* Show your experimental data in a professional way.
 ```python
 import numpy as np
 import pandas as pd